This Web Page is Memory

 Although I had a small circle of

-friends at Amberley, much of my leisure time was spent alone; contentedly reading or playing with my
+friends at Amberley, much of my leisure time was spent alone, contentedly

-suburban pavements.
-I am told I learnt
+the quiet suburban pavements.
+I am told

-graduated to Arthur Ransome books, ‘Bunkle’ adventures and the ‘
+books, ‘Bunkle’ adventures and the ‘

 The